-he basic principle of this hypothesis suggests that prices of the same commodity in two spatially separated markets will co-move if the commodity can be transported between the markets.
+The basic principle of this hypothesis suggests that prices of the same commodity in two spatially separated markets will co-move if the commodity can be transported between the markets.
 Otherwise, price dynamics in the two markets are likely to be disentangled.
 To briefly illustrate, consider a pair of markets, denoted by i and j.
 Let the prices in these markets in period t be pit and pjt, respectively.
 Suppose the transaction costs are paid in form of a barter.
 To that end, we can introduce the so-called “leakage” factor, θ, which is a share of the commodity that is lost during its transportation from i to j.
 Thus, the further apart (typically geographically, but also politically, institutionally, etc.) are the two markets, the higher are the transactions costs, and the closer is θ to one.

 The concept of “leakage” is particularly well-suited for conflict-prone states, where the transportation cost may not even be the most substantial component of transactions costs.
 For example, there is always a chance that a military group can seize some or all the cargo from an arbitrageur, leading to the partial or complete leakage.
 Regardless of the source of leakage, the per-unit profit of an arbitrageur from i to j is given by 1-θpjt-pit.
 It follows that the no profitable arbitrage condition is given by pitpjt≥1-θ.
 Similarly, the no profitable arbitrage condition from j to i is given by pitpjt≤1/1-θ.
 In these arbitrage conditions, θ captures all the transaction costs, including a normal economic return for all the work involved in the process.
 Combining the two inequalities, and taking natural logarithms gives the transactions costs band: -ln1-θ,ln1-θ.
 Thus, if the log price differential, in absolute terms, is less than ln1-θ, it is not worth an effort and a risk for arbitrageurs to engage in trade; otherwise, the trade will happen, and we will observe adjustment in the prices.